spkenv/spk/docs/error_codes/_index.md

 In the case that this is expected and desired, see the documentation section on [recursive builds]({{< ref "use/spec" >}}#recursivebuilds)

+#### `spk::build::validation::long_description`

+This validation is triggered when a description greater than 256 characters is found for build variables.

+In cases where a longer description is required, see the documentation section on [build variable description]({{< ref "use/spec" >}}#buildvariabledescription)

+#### `spk::build::validation::require_desc`

+This validation is triggered when a description is not provided for strong inheritance variables.

+In cases where a description is not required, see the documentation section on [build variable description]({{< ref "use/spec" >}}#buildvariabledescription)

 ## Spfs Errors

 ### `spfs::generic`